 Students will be able to:

-Inspect Vehicles for complying with the federal ans state statutes.
+Inspect Vehicles for complying with the federal and state statutes.

-Understand the Control Systems of different tractor trailer trucks and Class B Trucks.
+Understand the Control Systems of tractor trailer trucks or Class A/B Trucks.

 Understand the Basic Vehicle systems and how they work to make vehicle inspections more easily understood.